wemat/wemat.github.io/README.md

 Scope: Medium
 Tech: Rest API, Python with Dash, Plotly, Pandas,Requests

 I use the Strava App when I go for a run or mountain biking.
-In this project I pull my data from the Rest API and use it to create a sports-analytics dashboard.
+In this project I pull the data from the Rest API and use it to create a sports-analytics dashboard.

 <a href="https://sport-analytics-wemat.herokuapp.com">Dash Analytics App</a>
 Code: <a href="https://github.com/wemat/StravaDash">Github StavaDash</a>

+<iframe width="560" height="315" src="https://sport-analytics-wemat.herokuapp.com" title="Analytics" frameborder="0";clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 2. Real Time Production Dashboard in Power BI
 Scope: Small